prakharmrsl/easypcceo.github.io/pages/crypto-mining/zcash-hardware.md

 This card is by far the best zcash miner due to its incredible price to performance ratio.

+After a few tweaks to best suit mining, this card is powerful and efficient.
+I would highly recommend this card to anyone looking to mine zcash.

 [Buy GTX 1070 FE Graphics Card](https://www.amazon.com/gp/product/B01GLRX81I/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=B01GLRX81I&linkCode=as2&tag=cryptocurrency06-20&linkId=d10aa5bb4f5fef3b27134a488387dd4b){: .big-button}